exercism/elixir/exercises/concept/file-sniffer/.docs/instructions.md

 ## 2. Given a binary file, return the expected media type

 Implement the `type_from_binary/1` function.
-It should take a file (binary) and return the media type (string) or nil if the extension does not match with the expected ones.
+It should take a file (binary) and return the media type (string) or nil if the file signature does not match with the expected ones.

 ```elixir
 file = File.read!("application.exe")